Dr Werner Weiglein

 Since 1979, his main interest is in the cultures of Oceania, especially in Papua, the Indonesian part of the New Guinea island.
 Until today, he successfully organised and guided more than 250 expeditions in New Guinea and the Salomon Islands.
 Many publications for specialized press and books underline his experience and reputation.
 Furthermore, Dr. Weiglein is co-author of publications by world-famous explorers Heinrich Harrer and Dieter Kronzucker.
 The physician organised and guided more than 20 TV productions to China, Mongolia, Namibia and especially Papua/Indonesia.
 With more than 30 tours to the Carstensz Pyramid one can safely assume that he is the current world record holder for tours to this mountain.

-with Anies Baswedan, Governor of Jakarta
+with Anies Baswedan, then Governor of Jakarta

-with Matius Awoitauw, Bupati of Jayapura
+with Matius Awoitauw, then Bupati of Jayapura

 with Indonesian delegation in Gelnhausen, Germany